Elena Mikhnenko

-Elena Nestorovna Mikhnenko (Елена Несторовна Михненко; (Note: Also known by the Олена Міхненко.)
+Elena Nestorovna Mikhnenko (Елена Несторовна Михненко; (Note: Also known by Олена Несторівна Міхненко in Ukrainian.)
 1922–1993) was the daughter of the Ukrainian anarchist revolutionaries Nestor Makhno and Halyna Kuzmenko.
 Born in exile, she spent her early life in France, where she was living at the outbreak of World War II.
 Following the occupation of France, Mikhnenko was captured and conscripted into forced labour in Nazi Germany.
 She was subsequently arrested by Soviet state security, which first imprisoned her for "anti-Soviet agitation" and then exiled her to the Kazakh Soviet Socialist Republic.
 She lived and worked in Kazakhstan for the rest of her life.

 Biography

 Birth and early life

 Elena Mikhnenko's parents, Nestor Makhno (Note: Nestor Makhno's family name was originally Mikhnenko, but his father took the abbreviated version "Makhno" and registered his children's births under that name.
 When he fled into exile, Nestor re-assumed the name "Mikhnenko" and had documents issued to him under that name.) and Halyna Kuzmenko, were leading figures in the Makhnovist movement, which attempted to establish anarchist communism in southern Ukraine.
 They met at the height of the Ukrainian War of Independence, in which the Makhnovists were defeated by the Bolsheviks, forcing Makhno and Kuzmenko to flee into exile.
 They briefly stayed in Romania, before moving on to Poland, where they were interned separately on charges of plotting an anti-Polish uprising in Galicia.

 On 30 October 1922, Mikhnenko was born in Warsaw's Pawiak prison, where her mother was being held, while her father was himself imprisoned in Mokotów Prison.
 At their trial the following year, the couple were acquitted, released from prison and permitted to stay in Poland.
 In July 1924, they moved to the Free City of Danzig, where the whole family was arrested on charges of Makhno's alleged persecution of German Mennonites in Ukraine.
 Halyna was quickly released and fled to Paris with Elena, while Makhno himself escaped from prison and made his way to France through Germany.